Esri/arcgis-maps-sdk-kotlin-samples/apply-function-to-raster-from-service/README.md

 ## How to use the sample

 Tap the "Apply Layer" button to apply the raster function and display the result.
+Tap "Reset" to apply the image service raster back to the rasterLayer.

 ## How it works